 Referred to as Tokyo's Champs-Elysees, Omotesando is a one kilometer long, tree lined avenue, serving as the main approach to Meiji Shrine.
 Numerous stores, boutiques, cafes and restaurants, including several leading fashion brand shops, stand along the avenue.
 This area generally caters to an older and wealthier clientele than Takeshita Dori.

-Opened in 2006, Omotesando Hills consists of six floors (three are underground) of about 100 upmarket shops, cafes, restaurants and beauty salons.
+Opened in 2006, Omotesando Hills consists of six floors (three are underground) of about 100 upmarket shops, cafes and restaurants.
 The building was designed by the renowned architect Ando Tadao and has intriguing design elements.
 The shopping complex is Omotesando's most prominent establishment, stretching along about one quarter of the avenue.
 Apartments are located above the shops.

 LaForet Harajuku is a trend setting shopping complex, consisting of seven floors of fashion boutiques and shops, mainly geared towards a young, female audience.
 The LaForet Museum on the top floor hosts various events and exhibitions.